Skill Path: Unveiling Language Skills from Circuit Graphs: Introduction

-Compared to existing methods, we do not perform circuit discovery on a single sample.
-Instead, we utilize a large number of samples containing the same skill to identify generic skill paths.
-These paths serve as ``inherent and input-agnostic skills of the model'' rather than ``reflections of the model in response to a specific input''.
-To show the potential capability of skill paths, We select three generic and progressively complex skills which have been introduced in \citep{crosbie2024induction,ren2024identifying,edelman2024evolution,olsson2022context}: a) \emph{Previous Token skill} which is responsible for receiving information from the previous token; b) \emph{Induction Skill} which duplicates tokens with the same prefix; and c) \emph{ICL Skill} which perform inference based on similar patterns appeared in demonstrations.
-Utilizing our 3-step framework, we unveil the complete skill paths of these skills.
-These skill paths have better interpretability in skill interaction, providing stronger evidence to confirm 2 conjectures that have long remained unverified: \textbf{Stratification}: Simple language skills reside in shallow layers, whereas complex language skills are found in deeper layers. \textbf{Inclusiveness}: Complex language skills are formed on top of simpler language skills.
+To show the potential capability of skill paths, we select three generic and progressively complex skills which have been introduced in \citep{crosbie2024induction,ren2024identifying,edelman2024evolution}: a) \emph{Previous Token skill} which is responsible for receiving information from the previous token; b) \emph{Induction Skill} which duplicates tokens with the same prefix; and c) \emph{ICL Skill} which perform inference based on similar patterns presented in demonstrations.
+Using our 3-step framework, we unveil the skill paths of these skills.
+These skill paths have better interpretability in skill interaction, providing stronger evidence to confirm 2 conjectures that have long remained unverified: \textbf{Stratification}: Simpler language skills reside in shallower layers, whereas more complex language skills are in deeper layers. \textbf{Inclusiveness}: More complex skill paths are formed on top of simpler skill paths.

-In summary, our contributions are 3-fold: \begin{itemize} \item We introduce \emph{memory circuit}, which can describe all key components of a language model using a unified memory-reading functionality.
-Combined with compensation circuits, it enables the decomposition of the computational graph into a fully linear and lossless combination, thereby providing a theoretical foundation for path-level circuit discovery.
+In summary, our contributions are threefold. \begin{itemize} \item We propose a theoretical derivation for the complete and lossless linear decomposition of computation graphs, which can decouple all decoder-based language models into finer-grained ``functional components''.

-\item We propose a novel 3-step framework for path-level circuit discovery that allows for the identification of input-agnostic circuit, including complete paths of a generic skill.
+\item We propose a novel three-step framework for discovery of skill paths, including complete paths of a generic skill.

 \item Our analysis and experiments verify 2 properties among the Previous Token Skill, Induction Skill, and ICL Skill, which include stratification and inclusiveness. \end{itemize}